 This project was really easy to do and did it in less than hour.

 If you haven’t already, please anchor your furniture, appliances, and electronics.
 And please share this with your friends.
 Let’s keep our mini-mes alive and well.

 And remember, if your child spends time in other homes or places, like a daycare facility, in-home daycare, or friend’s or relative’s home, make sure the furniture and electronics are anchored there as well.

-While I have you here, just a reminder to never put your kiddos in their car seats with winter coats or snowsuits.
+And while I have you here, just a reminder to never put your kiddos in their car seats with winter coats or snowsuits.
 Actually, no one should wear a heavy winter coat in a car.
-For more info on winter coats and car seats, hit up The Car Seat Lady.
+And for more info on winter coats and car seats, hit up The Car Seat Lady.